Electronic timing has allowed us to keep track of the best of the "Underwear Olympics"

 The Tennessee cornerback gave an exceptional performance at the Combine, including a record 3.81-second completion of the 20-yard shuttle run.
 He was drafted in the first round by the Miami Dolphins and played until the Cincinnati Bengals released him in 2013.

 60-Yard Shuttle Run – Shelton Gibson (2017)

 The 20-yard shuttle measures quickness and ability to shift direction, but the 60-yard shuttle measures endurance, especially among linemen and linebackers.
 However, everyone competes so the best times belong to the fastest players.
 At the 2017 Combine, Gibson had the best ever time with 10.81 seconds.
-The former West Virginia wide receivers was drafted in the fifth round by the Philadelphia Eagles and won a Super Bowl ring in February.
+The former West Virginia wide receiver was drafted in the fifth round by the Philadelphia Eagles and won a Super Bowl ring in 2018.

 Vertical Jump – Gerald Sensabaugh (2005)

 The East Tennessee State safety bounced back from watching his program being disbanded his junior year to having a good senior season at North Carolina.
 At the Combine, the former Tennessee state long jump champion had a vertical of 46 inches on the nose, the best of all time.
 That performance helped lead to Sensabaugh being drafted in the fifth round by the Jacksonville Jaguars and he played there and with the Dallas Cowboys for eight seasons.